vinayakmathur/Netflix-Data-Visualization/README.md

    <li>There are mostly TV-MA rating in the entire Netflix</li>

 </ul>
-With all this we can see that there are mostly adult contents movies and tv shows on Netflix this means adult content must be restricted to adult only and childerns under 17 age group are not able to access such contents on netflix.
+With all this we can see that there are mostly adult contents movies and tv shows on Netflix this means adult content must be restricted to adult only and childerns under 17 age group should or must not able to access such contents on netflix.
       </p>